Numerically Investigating the Emergent Cyclic Inflation Scenario: Introduction

 In the presence of a bounce mechanism, to avoid these theoretical challenges a radically different inflationary mechanism was proposed in a series of articles~\cite{emergent-cyclic,AB-cyclic,cyclic-inflation,cyclic-prediction,BKM-exit,BKM-cyclic} where one hopes to realize a geodesically complete non-singular inflationary paradigm via a series of asymmetric short cycles.
 Here is the Emergent-Cyclic-Inflation (ECI) paradigm in brief: \begin{itemize} \item The universe ``begins'' in a quasi-periodic phase of oscillation around a finite sized universe.
 These oscillations continue all the way to past infinity becoming more and more symmetric and periodic~\cite{emergent-cyclic}.
 This is very similar to the ``emergent universe'' scenario advocated in~\cite{emergent1,emergent2}.
 The potential energy is negative but it remains subdominant as compared to the negative curvature density associated with a closed universe which cancels the matter densities to provide the turnarounds. \item This is followed by a phase of asymmetric cyclic growth when the negative potential energy takes over from the negative curvature density in providing the turnarounds.
 Over many cycles the space-time resembles the inflationary growth~\cite{cyclic-inflation}.
 In every cycle (same time period) the volume of the universe grows by the same factor.
-This occurs because the entropy in each of these cycles due to interaction between different particle species increases by the same factor.
-During this phase the magnitude of the curvature density is small as compared to that of the cosmological constant. \item The cyclic inflation (CI) phase ``graceful exits'' via scalar field dynamics which can classically propels the universe from a negative to a positive potential energy region, given the right ``condition''~\cite{BKM-exit} . \item Henceforth a monotonic phase of expansion begins as in the Standard Cosmological model.
+This occurs because the entropy in each of these cycles due to interaction between different particle species increases by the same factor: \be {S_{n+1}\over S_n}=1+3\ka\ , \ee where $S_n$ denotes the entropy of the ``$n$th'' cycle.
+Since the total entropy is proportional to the volume, this means that for small $\ka$, the scale-factor (at the same temperature) in consecutive cycles increases by a factor $\ka$.
+During the cyclic inflation (CI) phase the magnitude of the curvature density is small as compared to that of the cosmological constant. \item The CI phase ``graceful exits'' via scalar field dynamics which can classically propel the universe from a negative to a positive potential energy region, given the right ``condition''~\cite{BKM-exit} . \item Henceforth a monotonic phase of expansion begins as in the Standard Cosmological model.
 No reheating is required in the ECI paradigm as radiation remains the dominant energy density component throughout the entire evolution. \end{itemize} The ECI paradigm provides a nonsingular geodesically complete inflationary cosmology, does not require any reheating (which has it's own challenges~\cite{infl-rev}), and interestingly predicts distinctive signatures in the form of small oscillatory wiggles in the power spectrum~\cite{cyclic-prediction}~\footnote{There have been other cyclic models~\cite{cyclic-multiverse1,cyclic-multiverse2} which also looked at the flow of perturbations through various cycles.}.
-It also provides new avenues of constructing phenomenologically viable inflationary models where the initial potential energy could be negative.
-With the possible exception of the monopole problem the ECI can also address all the old cosmological puzzles as in standard inflation.
+More recently, the BICEP data~\cite{bicep} has provided an additional motivation to consider bouncing/cyclic models as often in these scenarios one can have large scalar-to-tensor ratios (see for instance~\cite{gw-cyclic,BKM-hagedorn}) and can also naturally produce a blue gravity wave spectrum~\footnote{The gravity wave spectrum is proportional to the absolute value of $H$.
+During inflation, $H$ is slowly decreasing giving rise to a red spectrum, while during contraction, $|H|$ increases yielding a blue spectrum.} which is mildly favored at present~\cite{blue-gw1,blue-gw2,blue-gw3}.
+This has been discussed in the specific context of cyclic inflation model in~\cite{BKM-hagedorn} which suggests that extensions of the CI model will be worth exploring in the future.
+Finally, the CI mechanism also provides new avenues of constructing phenomenologically viable inflationary models where the initial potential energy could be negative.
+With the possible exception of the monopole problem the ECI can address all the old cosmological puzzles as in standard inflation.